Xilinx/Xilinx_Base_Runtime/README.md

 ## Setup Host

-This project will help to install XRT and Shell on the host machine with the above unified docker images.
+This project will help to install XRT and Shell on the host machine.
 A single command (host_setup.sh) with two parameters: platform and version can be used to install the XRT, Shell as well as Flash the card.

 The figure shows how installing XRT and Shell is been done.
 With the specified platform and version, the project copies corresponding XRT and Shell installation packages from [Xilinx lounge page](https://www.xilinx.com/products/boards-and-kits/alveo.html).
 Then it installs XRT and Shell and flashes the card automatically.